dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Similarly, when the EAP-EDHOC server receives an EAP-Response with the M bit set, it MUST respond with an EAP-Request with EAP-Type=EAP-EDHOC and no data.
 This serves as a fragment ACK.
 The EAP peer MUST wait until it receives the EAP-Request before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier value for each fragment ACK contained within an EAP-Request, and the peer MUST include this Identifier value in the subsequent fragment contained within an EAP-Response.

-{{fragmentation-flow}} illustrates the conversation beetween the endpoints in the case where the EAP-EDHOC mutual authentication is successful and fragmentation is required:
+{{fragmentation-flow}} illustrates the conversation between the endpoints in the case where the EAP-EDHOC mutual authentication is successful and fragmentation is required:

 ~~~~~~~~~~~~~~~~~~~~~~~aasvg
 EAP-EDHOC Peer                                   EAP-EDHOC Server